Now4czyk/FlappyBird/README.md

-# Now4czyk/FlappyBird-NewRepository
+# Flappy Bird
- Easy game in SFML
+ Basic game written in SFML inspiried by Flappy Bird
+ # How to play
+Download this repository and run Game.exe which is situated in FinishedGame folder